 This modem router password is not the same as the password for wireless access.
 The label on the bottom of your modem router shows your unique wireless network name (SSID) and password for wireless access (see Gateway Label on page 10).

 To set the password for the user name admin:

-From the Advanced tab, select Administration > Set Password.
-The following screen displays.
+1. From the Advanced tab, select Administration > Set Password.